 Click here to gift a Workaway subscription.

-Workaway alternatives: Worldpackers, WWOOF, Helpx
+Workaway & Worldpackers alternatives: WWOOF, Helpx

-11. Global Entry (U.S.)
+12. Global Entry (U.S.)

 Global Entry is a Trusted Traveler Program, which essentially means the government does a background check on you, clears you, and allows you to move quickly through US immigration.